JoyM268/sdmcet-m1/README.md

 	<p>Alternatively, you can download all the code in this repository as a zip file by clicking the link:
     <a href="https://github.com/JoyM268/Mathematics-Lab-Programs-1/archive/refs/heads/main.zip">Download Zip File</a>
   </p>
-	<p>After cloning the repository, you can navigate to the directory containing the Jupyter notebook file you wish to open and run the file using Jupyter notebook.</p>
+	<p>After cloning the repository, you can navigate to the directory containing the <a href="https://jupyter.org/">Jupyter Notebook</a> file you wish to open and run the file using Jupyter notebook.</p>
 	<h2 id="contributing">Contributing</h2>
 	<p>Contributions to this repository are welcome.
 If you find a bug or wish to add a new program, please create a new branch, make your changes, and create a pull request.
 Your contributions will be reviewed and merged if they meet the requirements of this repository.</p>
 	<h2 id="contact">Contact</h2>